tongyu0924/ChessBoard/README.md

 ## Note

 > This repository is for demonstration purposes only.
-> The source code is not publicly available at this time.
+> The source code is complete and provided for reference.

 ---